nvimdev/galaxyline.nvim/README.md

 ### Component keyword

-like a FileSize component in left section.
+Like a FileSize component in left section.

 ```lua
 require('galaxyline').section.left[1]= {